FiQCI/fiqci.github.io/content/_events/2022-05-11-FiQCI-Presentation-Day.md

   Pricing: Free of charge # Free of charge, or empty if paid Skill level: Beginner # Beginner, Advanced
   Type: Hybrid # Online, Hybrid, Onsite
-  Theme: Webinar/Lecture # Course/Workshop, Hybrid QC+HPC computing, Programming, Webinar/Lecture
+  Theme: Webinar/Lecture # Course/Workshop, HPC+QC+AI, Programming, Webinar/Lecture
 ---
 11 May: Join the discussion on the possibilities of quantum computing in general, and FiQCI in particular.